 Minimum Qualifications EDUCATION & REQUIREMENTS:

-Relevant experience desired: Minimum 3-5 years’ direct, extensive experience in one or more of the following fields: economic development, government, planning, public administration, related business, not-for-profit area.
+Experience required: Minimum 5 years direct experience in one or more of the following fields: economic development, government, planning, public administration, digital services, procurement of public services, grant administration, or related business or not-for-profit area.

-Knowledge required: Excellent written and verbal communication skills.
+Knowledge required: Knowledge of issues relating to broadband and telecommunications access and adoption with emphasis on the unique challenges faced by New York’s diverse communities.
+Excellent written and verbal communication skills.
 Strong organizational, problem-solving, and analytical skills.
+Prior experience regularly engaging the public and convening stakeholders.
 Demonstrated ability to efficiently manage multiple projects/tasks simultaneously, take initiative, and work independently.
-Familiarity with business, not-for-profit, and governmental agencies and general knowledge of New York State’s geography and economies.
-Strong attention to detail and independent follow through are highly important.
-Microsoft Office, particularly Excel and Word; Database management.
+Familiarity with business, non-profit, and governmental agencies and general knowledge of New York State’s geography, localities, and economies.
+Strong attention to detail and independent follow through is highly important.
+Microsoft Office, particularly Excel and Word.

 Some positions may require additional credentials or a background check to verify your identity.